kananlanginhooper/Caedo_Example/README.md

 It is also important to note, that page files are located in the folder that you would guess they would be in based on URL -- meaning there is no fancy re-writing or apache magic happening to make the framework work.

-In this example project, there is a '/Basics' folder, it contains a file called index.php.
-It is executed by opening (http:localhost)/Basics/index.php
+In this example project, there is a '/Test' folder, it contains a file 'index.php'.
+It is executed by opening (http:localhost)/Test/index.php

-_The Page class must be named the same as the file name_  So for the file index.php, the class must be named 'index'.
+_The Page class must be named the same as the file name_  So for the file 'index.php', the class must be named 'index'.

-Here is what the index.php file could look like:
+Here is what the index.php file could (and does) look like:

 ```
 <?php

 require_once "../__CAEDO.php";

-class index extends PageTemplate {
+class index extends BasePage {

 }